 What you lose: Fried foods are typically dredged in milk or egg, and then coated with refined wheat flour, seasonings, and sometimes even artificial flavor enhancers.
 By cutting those out, you’re eliminating processed ingredients that can be difficult for your body to digest, according to Scheller.

 What you gain: Refined flours are processed in a way that removes key nutrients.
 Instead, we like to use in dishes like our Homestyle Chicken.
-Almonds pack nutrients like fiber, magnesium, and vitamin E, which can boost your immune and digestive systems—while still giving you that satisfying coating.
+Almonds pack nutrients like fiber, magnesium, and vitamin E, which can boost your immune and digestive systems—while still giving you that satisfying coating with a slightly-nutty flavor.

-The alternative technique: Ditch the messy pan of oil for a baker’s sheet in the oven.
+The alternative technique: Sometimes fried food alternatives are about the technique, not the ingredients.
+Ditch the messy pan of oil for a baker’s sheet in the oven.

 What you gain: By oven frying (like we do in our Sicilian-Style Chicken Parm), you get to keep the crisp-factor and the flavor of your traditionally fried foods.
 You’ll also eliminate some of the potentially negative impacts of high-heat cooking.